SuperDARN/rst/docs/references/general/grid.md

 ## File structure

-GRID files contain typically 24 hours of data.
-Individual records in a GRID file contain a record for each integration time period (default 120 seconds).
+GRID files typically contain up to 24 hours of data.
+Individual records in a GRID file contain a record for each integration time period (default 120 seconds) from one or more radars.

 Partial records may occur in GRID and GRD file.
 See [fitacf](fittacf.md) for more information.